Functional Space Programming Facility Planning Data and implementation services for both Greenfield and Brownfield hospital projects

 Space programming is an activity to bring in all the facilities and services on white paper to see how best the space is utilized to accommodate the functional program.
 The whole objective is to give enough space for the healthcare providers to use equipments / facilities in providing best & comfortable patient care.

-Program data is an exercise to know the activity of each and every patient care flow.
+Hospital Space Facility Planning data is an exercise to know the activity of each and every patient care flow.
 It includes the number of patients, duration of their stay in the hospital, number of visitors, Facilities to cater etc. The program data depends on the type of hospitals and the available free space they have.

 Our consultants will help you derive the minimum space program data for the kind of set up clients intend to have.
 It can be scaled up depending on the available space in the facility.
 All the data provided will be in compliance with the Quality standards – NABH or JCI.